-- 2.3 As corporate disclosure is becoming more globalized, global institutional investors are also considered as one of the main users of information disclosed by Japanese companies.
+2.5 As corporate disclosure is becoming more globalized, global institutional investors are also considered as one of the primary users of information disclosed by Japanese companies.
 Currently, non-financial reporting standards have been independently developed one after another by different standard-setters.
-As such, there is a growing awareness of the importance of globally shared standards that can resolve such problems.
-In response to this situation, discussions toward developing uniform standards for non-financial reporting are picking up steam.
-Therefore, we need to deepen discussions domestically in anticipation of the development of a corporate reporting standard system that encompasses financial reporting with a focus on communicating medium- to long-term corporate value in the near future.
-It is also important to accelerate discussions in Japan toward developing new corporate reporting standards that encompass non-financial reporting, while participating in international discussions, in order to improve the mutual consistency with the domestic guidance documents. - 2.4 Currently, many of the basic components of corporate reporting (e.g., vision, strategies, business model, risks, KPIs, and corporate governance) are commonly adopted between different international frameworks as well as standards for corporate reporting.
+As such, there is a growing momentum to develop internationally established reporting standards that can resolve such problems.
+When the international standards for non-financial reporting are developed, Japanese companies may directly adopt such standards to prepare their reports.
+In Japan, it is also increasingly necessary to proceed with the discussion on and development of frameworks to deal with non-financial reporting (Topic 2-2).
+As such, it has become an urgent task to deepen discussions domestically and facilitate initiatives, including sorting out the concept of what specific indicators should be disclosed, in anticipation of the development of a corporate reporting standard system that encompasses financial reporting with a focus on communicating medium- to long-term corporate value in the near future.
+It is also important to accelerate discussions in Japan toward developing new corporate reporting standards that encompass non-financial reporting, while actively participating in international discussions, in order to improve the mutual consistency with Japanese standards.

+- Currently, many of the basic components of corporate reporting (e.g., vision, strategies, business model, risks, KPIs, and corporate governance) are commonly adopted between different international frameworks as well as standards for corporate reporting.
 Although such elements have different names in different countries' systems, it has become a common recognition at a certain level to include them in corporate disclosure.
-As mentioned in 2.2, their focus has moved to the next step specific ways of disclosure of KPIs and development of uniformed measurement standards.
-In conjunction with the enhancement of the disclosure of past performance as discussed in Topic 1-3, in-depth discussion should be carried out on what KPIs should be disclosed as well as how they should be measured. - 2.5 Careful and thorough discussions that involve all stakeholders have to be held on what indicators should be disclosed and how they should be measured.
-In selecting KPIs to be disclosed, while it is essential to select indicators highly relevant to medium- to long-term corporate value, it is also increasingly necessary to ensure comparability among entities.
-Accordingly, it is considered to be preferable to clarify what indicators are required to be disclosed and their natures while taking into account the following points, and then proceed with the development of measurement standards, striking a balance between relevance to medium- to long-term corporate value and comparability: - financial metrics and non-financial indicators expected to be disclosed commonly by all companies such as diversity metrics and greenhouse gas emissions - sector-based indicators reflecting characteristics of each industry that should be commonly disclosed by entities in that industry - entity-specific indicators reflecting the entity's business model, strategies, etc.
+As mentioned in 2.2, their focus has moved to the next step specific ways of disclosure of KPIs and development of coherent measurement standards.
+In conjunction with the enhancement of the disclosure of historical performance as discussed in Topic 1-3, in-depth discussion should be carried out on what KPIs should be disclosed as well as how they should be measured. - 2.7 Careful and thorough discussions that involve all stakeholders have to be held on what indicators should be disclosed and how they should be measured.
+In selecting KPIs to be disclosed, while it is essential to select indicators highly relevant to medium- to long-term corporate value, it is also increasingly necessary to ensure comparability of disclosure information among entities because of the increasing importance of indices employed in passive funds management and the need of data vendors, which provide information to investors and analysts.
+Accordingly, it is preferable to proceed with the development of measurement standards, striking a balance between relevance to medium-to long-term corporate value and comparability, which are the required natures of indicators to be disclosed.
+One of the directions we may take is to make such indicators be composed of indicators common to all companies; industry-specific indicators; and entity-specific indicators as follows: - Indicators common to all companies: financial metrics and non-financial indicators expected to be disclosed commonly by all companies such as diversity metrics and greenhouse gas emissions - Industry-specific indicators: sector-based indicators reflecting characteristics of each industry that should be commonly disclosed by entities in that industry - Entity-specific indicators: entity-specific indicators reflecting the entity's business model, strategies, etc.